-I decided not to present this post as a project, because I highly doubt anyone other than me has a garden shed that they’d want to rebuild like this.
+I decided not to present this post as a project, because I highly doubt anyone other than me has a garden shed that they’d want to reconfigure.
 Though if you do, reusing the wood is a good thing, and it can give you a head start on the structure.
 You can always mix-and-match, so long as it looks good and is functional.
 Enjoy!

-I’ve had the garden shed since I bought the house, and it’s moved around some in the backyard.
-Here it is on my patio after I’d done a little maintenance work on it back in 2015.
-In more recent times, it’s been at the back of the garden, as above.
+I’ve had the garden shed since I bought the house, and it’s moved around some, such as on the patio (as seen in my wildlife visitors post) and elsewhere.
+Here it is as it was for years, at the back of the garden.

 So after 18 years, it was high time I did something to refurbish the shed.
 I wanted something a little more appealing with a bit more capacity.
 I also wanted to reuse the wood, and use some of my stockpile to boot.